-One way to share data is through the database but that is slow and also does not scale very well.
+One way to share data is through the database, but that is slow and also doesn’t scale very well.
 A much better approach is to use an in-memory distributed cache as a common data store between multiple applications.
-It is fast and also scales linearly.
+It’s fast and also scales linearly.

 But, XML serialization is an extremely slow and resource hungry process.
 XML serialization involves XML validation, parsing, transformations which really hamper the application performance and uses extra resources in term of memory and CPU.

 Distributed cache by design is used to improve your application performance and scalability.
 It allows your applications to cache your application data and reduce those expensive database trips that are causing a scalability bottleneck.
 And, XML based data sharing goes against these performance and scalability goals for your application.
 If you increase transaction load on your application, you’ll see that XML manipulation ends up becoming a performance bottleneck.

 A much better way is to do data sharing between .NET and Java applications at binary level where you would not have to do any XML transformations.
 NCache is a distributed cache that provides you runtime data sharing .NET and Java application with binary serialization.